 3. Chatbots are more AI-driven now

-An AI-powered chatbot is now capable of delivering a personalized experience to clients and customers.
-One of the finest examples is given by the chatbot magazine is of Bank of America’s, their chatbot is capable of handling any customer query, with predictive analytics the bot can anticipate customers needs and guide them through complex banking procedures - it can help customers to make payments, check balances, save money, etc.
+AI-powered chatbots are now capable of delivering a personalized experience to clients and customers.
+One of the best examples, given by chatbot magazine, is Bank of America’s.
+Their chatbot is capable of handling any customer query.
+With predictive analytics, the bot can anticipate customers needs and guide them through complex banking procedures – helping customers make payments, check balances, save money, and so on.

 Insurance companies also represent some of the earliest adopters of AI-based chatbot services.
-Insurance companies are employing location-based technology to initiate the claims process automatically, they use chatbots, along with visual tools like live chat to educate the customer on submission, inspections, and documentation claims adjustments and updates them on claim status.
+Insurance companies are employing location-based technology to initiate the claims process automatically, they use chatbots, along with visual tools like live chat, to educate customers about submission, inspections, and documentation claims adjustments, as well as updating them on claims status.

 “80% of business to customer communication is going to be done through bot messengers within the next three to five years. “ – Mikael Yang

-Chatbots easily store customer data as per request which can be easily retrieved to make a proper analysis.
-Though we have witnessed a steady growth of chatbot adaptation in 2018 there are reports that 80–85% of businesses will be deploying more customized result-driven chatbots by 2020.
+Chatbots store valuable customer data for analysis.
+Though there has been steady growth in chatbot adoption across 2018, reports indicate that 80% of businesses will be deploying more customized result-driven chatbots by 2020.

-This year, we saw industry giants like Google and Amazon pushing the “smart speakers” market and the AI that comes with it.
-For instance, as Geek Wire reports, Amazon has already sold more than 20 million Echo devices.
+Recently, industry giants such as Google and Amazon have been pushing the “smart speakers” market and the AI that comes with it.
+For instance, as The Verge reports, Amazon has already sold 100 million devices with Alexa built in.
 Furthermore, there are over 20 thousand skills on the Alexa Store at the moment.

-On the other hand, Google is trying to make voice-activated assistants available on all Android-powered devices, including smartphones, wearables, and even smart TVs.
-And from what it seems, this trend will probably continue in 2019.
+Google is taking this further by trying to make voice-activated assistants available on all Android-powered devices, including smartphones, wearables, and even smart TVs, something it seems that will continue into the future.

 So the area some of us are most excited about is conversational interfaces.
-Since Natural Language Processing is still not where it needs to be – more on the state of NLP later – companies have started experiment with interface-based Chatbots.
-This year, we saw a ton of new use-cases for CI.
+Since Natural Language Processing is still not where it needs to be, businesses have started experimenting with interface-based chatbots.

-Companies such as Acquire have started to work on “conversational marketing” in order to help small businesses get rid of frustrating forms with conversations.
-What’s more, companies have started working on personalized user-experience by leveraging so-called conversational websites.
+Companies such as Acquire have started to work on “conversational marketing” in order to help small businesses replace frustrating forms with conversations.

 “Chatbots Will Be Indistinguishable From Humans by 2029” - Ray Kurzweil

-As per statista, “Facebook recorded more than 2 billion monthly active users in the first quarter of 2018” On the other hand “Whatsapp acquired 1.3 billion monthly active users”.
+According to statista, “Facebook recorded more than 2 billion monthly active users in the first quarter of 2018”, whilst “Whatsapp acquired 1.3 billion monthly active users”.
 Messaging apps are very much on the up, surpassing social networks.

-11. The virtual assistant takes place of Apps
+11. The virtual assistant takes the place of apps

-In 2019, a ton of major companies – including Starbucks, LinkedIn, and British Airways – have announced their support for the development of Chatbots and expressed an interest in implementing them into their operations.
+In 2019, a lot of major companies – including Starbucks, LinkedIn, and British Airways – have announced their support for the development of chatbots and expressed an interest in implementing them into their operations.